2021-22 COMPETITIVE GRANT CYCLE OPEN

 - Friday, June 11 – Invitations to select organizations to submit full proposals by 4 p.m.
 (EDT)

 - Friday, July 30 – Full proposals due by 4 p.m.
 (EDT)

 - Thursday, September 30 – Notice of award via email and grant agreement by 4 p.m.
 (EDT)

 - Friday, October 15 – Signed grant agreement returned to Kendrick Foundation by 4 p.m.
 (EDT)

 For questions regarding this funding opportunity and/or technical assistance needs, please contact email@example.com.

-The Kendrick Foundation eliminated our competitive grant cycle for 2020 and commit over $700,000 to the following grantee organizations to help address the health needs of Morgan County residents through the COVID-19 pandemic and beyond.
+The Kendrick Foundation eliminated our competitive grant cycle for 2020-21 and committed over $700,000 to the following grantee organizations to help address the health needs of Morgan County residents through the COVID-19 pandemic and beyond:

 “We are truly grateful for our partnership with our grantees.
 They are going above and beyond to serve Morgan County residents.
-We are working together to support our community.” – Greg McKelfresh, President of the Kendrick Foundation
+We are working together to support our community.” – Greg McKelfresh, past President of the Kendrick Foundation